Congratulations on purchasing Kitsat!

-The satellite, ground station and the ground station software are now up and running, and you can use the satellite.
+The satellite, ground station and ground station software are now up and running, and you can use the satellite.
 If you move the satellite further away, the connection remains and you can for instance take photos while the satellite is not visible.

-The photo doesn't come instantly just like with you mobile phone or normal camera.
+The photo doesn't come instantly just like with your mobile phone or normal camera.
 Kitsat sends the photo to the ground station just like the real satellites do, line by line.
 If the transmission is interrupted, click "Continue downloading".

 If you can, hung the Kitsat somewhere outdoors (three or roof) and test it again.
 Now also the GPS should get a signal.
 The kit comes with a ring hook that can be attached to the top plate.